jonathantopf/Mayaseed/_posts/2013-12-10-render_settings_node.md

 `Pt Max Ray Intensity`

-Some fireflies can be elimineted by telling appleseed to disregard unusually bright samples.
+Some fireflies can be eliminated by telling appleseed to disregard unusually bright samples.

 Advanced Settings